 The first step is to take the knife and gently slide it along the inside of the seam on both the left and right sides of the envelope.
 Try to do it gently so as to not tear the paper.

-Once you have opened the seems, unfold the envelope and lay it flat.
+Once you have opened the seams, unfold the envelope and lay it flat.
 What was originally the outside of the envelope will now be the inside.
 Refold the envelope with the OUTside now IN.

 After refolding, place a thin line of glue on the seam area.
 Fold the edges back over and press to seal.
 Let dry and VOILA – new envelope!
 When sealing in your letter, you will want to fold the top flap inside the envelope as the glue will be on the inside edge.